Skip to main content

 In VibeGov terms, blockers should be handled inside the active execution mode:

-• Development blockers should redirect implementation work
+• Development blockers should redirect implementation or release-readiness work

 • Exploration blockers should redirect review scope